Tiraspol, the capital of a country that doesn’t exist: Transnistria

 Hard feelings between states have been present ever since.
 During the war, when Moldova and Transnistria fought against each other, Moldova was defeated by Transnistria, mainly because Transnistria´s army was, in fact, the Russian army.

 Also read: Transnistria – Brides and Bribes in Eastern Europe’s Breakaway Territory, by Nate Robert from Yomadic.

 Nowadays Moldova is accepted as an independent territory by the international community, while Transnistria is not.

 What to see in Tiraspol

-For such a small territory, you can’t expect much of Transnistria in what concerns historic monuments and landmarks.
+For such a small territory, you can’t expect much of Transnistria in what concerns historical monuments and landmarks.

-However, travelling to Transnistria is worth for the experience itself.
+However, traveling to Transnistria is worth for the experience itself.

 A country that is not recognized as so, a territory that many people would never dare to enter in, are strong enough ingredients for those travelers searching for unique experiences.

 In the capital, Tiraspol, the Statue of Alexander Suvorov – the founder of the city, and a memorial to those who lost their lives in the 1990-1992 conflict between Transnistria and Moldova are the top attraction of the city.

 Right next to this monument you can find the tank-memorial to the victims of the Second World War.
 This T-34 tank that dominates the plaza was placed here to commemorate the Soviet victory of WW2.